FeeSimple/add-block-producer/README.md

 ```

-Eventually, check if the new producer is incorporated into the testnet by viewing this:
+Check if the new producer is incorporated into the testnet by viewing this:

 https://feesimpletracker.io/

-and this
+and this:

 https://feesimpletracker.io/producers

-Noted that, producer name is identical to the account name used in the command `system regproducer`
+Note that the producer name is identical to the account name used in the command `system regproducer`

 ### Unregister the producer from the testnet

-This is done by executing the following commands one by one:
+This is done by executing the following commands:

 ```
 // Unapprove producer